VeriFIT/mata/bindings/python/CONTRIBUTING.md

     - `__init__.py`: An empty file necessary to define the package.
     - `nfa/`: Package for nondeterministic finite automata, corresponding to the `mata::nfa::` namespace.
         - `nfa.*`: Wrappers for `mata::nfa::Nfa` members and related structures or algorithms.
-        - `strings.*`: Wrappers for `mata::strings` members and related structures or algorithms.
+        - `strings.*`: Wrappers for `mata::applications::strings` members and related structures or algorithms.
     - `alphabets.*`: Wrappers for `mata::Alphabet` members and related structures or algorithms.
     - `parser.*`: Wrappers for `mata::parser` members and related structures or algorithms.
     - `plotting.*`: Helper functions for displaying `libmata` members in Python code, interpreters, Jupyter notebooks, etc.